ably/ably-php-laravel/README.md

 ### Facade

-Use the Laravel facade for to access to the Ably client.
+Use the Laravel facade to access to the Ably client.

 <details>
 <summary>Facade usage details.</summary>